AnSieger/SEPA-XML-Generator/README.md

 # SEPA-XML-Generator
-CSV File to SEPA XML Generator,
+CSV File to SEPA XML Generator

-Daten werden alle lokal im Browser verarbeitet.
+All data is processed locally in the browser.
-Keine Cookies oder Tracker.
+No cookies or trackers.

 [Website](https://ansieger.github.io/SEPA-XML-Generator/)